-- An employee who has completed probation in a permanent position and who: - 1. is "laid off" from said position; - 2. is immediately and continuously employed in another classification with the City, either permanent or temporary; and - 3. is thereafter permanently re-employed in his/her former classification without a break in service; - 4. shall, for the purposes of determining salary increments, receive credit for the time served while laid off from his/her permanent position.
+- 124. An employee who has completed probation in a permanent position and who: - 125.
+1. is "laid off" from said position; - is immediately and continuously employed in another classification with the City, either permanent or temporary; and - 127.
+3. is thereafter permanently re-employed in the employee's former classification without a break in service; - 4. shall, for the purposes of determining salary increments, receive credit for the time served while laid off from the employee's permanent position.